fastify/fastify/docs/Getting-Started.md

 hide_title: false
 ---

 Hello!
-Thank you for checking out Fastify!<br/>
+Thank you for checking out Fastify!

 This document aims to be a gentle introduction to the framework and its features.
-It is an elementary introduction with examples and links to other parts of the documentation.<br/>
+It is an elementary introduction with examples and links to other parts of the documentation.

 Let's start!

 ### Install